-6.5 Internal Audit is independent of all of the activities it is required to audit which ensures that the board and Joint Audit and Standards Committee can be assured that the annual opinion they are given is independent and objective.
-Whilst the Audit Manager reports operationally to the PCC's Chief Finance Officer, there is also a functional reporting line to the board and the Joint Audit and Standards Committee and the Audit Manager has direct access to the Commissioner, Chief Constable and the Chair of the Joint Audit and Standards Committee.
+6.5 Internal Audit is independent of all of the activities it is required to audit which ensures that the board and Joint Audit Committee can be assured that the annual opinion they are given is independent and objective.
+Whilst the Group Audit Manager reports operationally to the Joint Chief Finance Officer, there is also a functional reporting line to the board and the Joint Audit

-- 6.6 Internal auditors will not undertake assurance work in areas for which they had operational responsibility during the previous 12 months. - 6.7 Internal auditors will report annually to the board and Joint Audit and Standards Committee to confirm that the independence of Internal Audit is being maintained.
+- Committee and the Group Audit Manager has direct access to the Commissioner, Chief Constable and the Chair of the Joint Audit Committee. - 6.6 Internal auditors will not undertake assurance work in areas for which they had operational responsibility during the previous 12 months. - 6.7 Internal auditors will report annually to the board and Joint Audit Committee to confirm that the independence of Internal Audit is being maintained.